Why Lithium Orotate is Superior and SAFER than Lithium Carbonate

 There were 3 groups of rats; one group of rats was injected with lithium carbonate, one group was injected with lithium orotate, and the third group (the control group) was injected with sodium chloride (salt).

 All injections were of equal amounts.

-Now remember that the premise of lithium orotate is that less amounts of elemental lithium is required to achieve the same effects of lithium carbonate.
+Now, remember that the premise of lithium orotate is that fewer amounts of elemental lithium are required to achieve the same effects of lithium carbonate.

 The results of the study concluded that kidney function was lowered in the rats that were given lithium orotate than those that were given lithium carbonate.
 Based on this study, they advised against the use of lithium orotate for treatment in patients.

 There was a major flaw in the study, and the flaw was that all the injections were of equal amounts.
 Again, the whole idea of lithium orotate is that less is needed to achieve the effect of the lithium carbonate, making it a safer, and more effective option.

 Again, it’s all about the elemental absorbability of the lithium.

 Briefly: Let’s take a look at typical lithium dosages of both lithium carbonate and lithium orotate that is required to achieve the same health effect:

 - 300 mg of Lithium carbonate contains ~ 60 mg of elemental lithium

 - 1 – 2 capsules TIB (3 times per day)